orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### setCooldown

-Allows the Orb creator to set the new cooldown duration.
+Allows the Orb creator to set the new cooldown duration and flagging period - duration for how long Orb keeper may flag a response.
 This function can only be called by the Orb creator when the Orb is in their control.

 *Emits `CooldownUpdate`.*